 local currency, the CUP (Cuban Peso).
 You will mainly use these CUP for paying for food and in some restaurants.
 Please also read the further information on 'Currencies, money exchange and credit

 Can you explain more about currencies and money exchange in Cuba?

 - The CUP (Cuban Peso = Peso Cubano, also called MN = Moneda Nacional) is currently the main currency in Cuba.
 However, there are also more and more stores that sell items in USD, but they only

 accept payments by credit card (no cash possible).

-We recommend you to already exchange some money into USD in your home country, optimally in small denominations (best are 5, 10 and 20 USD).
-You will need some cash, as the taxi drivers only
+- We recommend you to already exchange some money into Euros (or USD) in your home country (if this is not your currency), optimally in small denominations (best are 5, 10 and 20 Euros).
+You

-accept cash in USD (or Euros, however they take an exchange rate of 1:1).
-Attention: You cannot change another currency to USD in Cuba, because the banks will not have enough US currency for any
+Attention: You cannot change another currency to Euros (or USD) in Cuba, because the banks will not have enough Euros (or USD) for any conversion.

-You can exchange your internationally traded currency into CUP at the airport, in banks and in 'Casas de Cambio' (CADECA).
-The best exchange rates are provided for USD, Euros, Swiss Francs,
+- You can exchange several internationally traded currencies into CUP at the airport, in banks and in 'Casas de Cambio' (CADECA).
+The best exchange rates are provided for Euros, Swiss Francs,

 British Pounds, Canadian Dollars and Japanese Yen.
 Since end of November 2021, USD are again accepted for money exchange to CUP, but only at the CADECA at the airport and only directly after